ray-project/ray/doc/source/install-on-macosx.md

-# Installation on Ubuntu
+# Installation on Mac OS X

 Ray should work with Python 2 and Python 3.
-We have tested Ray on Ubuntu 14.04 and Ubuntu 16.04
+We have tested Ray on OS X 10.11.

 ## Dependencies